British Hong Kong: Transfer of sovereignty

-The Sino-British Joint Declaration was signed by both the Prime Minister of the United Kingdom and the Premier of the People's Republic of China on 19 December 1984 in Beijing.
+The Sino-British Joint Declaration was signed by both the Prime Minister of the United Kingdom and the Premier of China on 19 December 1984 in Beijing.
 The Declaration entered into force with the exchange of instruments of ratification on 27 May 1985 and was registered by the People's Republic of China and United Kingdom governments at the United Nations on 12 June 1985.
 In the Joint Declaration, the People's Republic of China Government stated that it had decided to resume the exercise of sovereignty over Hong Kong (including Hong Kong Island, Kowloon, and the New Territories) with effect from 1 July 1997 and the United Kingdom Government declared that it would relinquish Hong Kong to the PRC with effect from 1 July 1997.
 In the document, the People's Republic of China Government also declared its basic policies regarding Hong Kong.